 ● All charges made to citizens for late filings, penalties, or any other charges will conversely be credited in the same manner by the CRA as they are being charged to the citizens.
 This will occur in the same manner as CRA currently has in place and will affect both the citizen in question as well as the Canada Revenue Agency.
 The effective date for annual filings as well as the noted penalties and charges will be April 30 of the following year.
 Therefore, if a citizen makes an early filing, he or she will receive a corresponding credit in a similar amount to a charge for a late filing equivalent in value to late filing penalty and interest calculated in the same fashion.
 This procedure ensures that the CRA is not held above the citizens of Canada and ensures fairness between both parties.

-● The National Advancement will conduct an independent inquiry into the feasibility of replacing personal income tax with a combination of consumer taxation and government services charged at time of service.
+● The National Citizens Alliance will conduct an independent inquiry into the feasibility of replacing personal income tax with a combination of consumer taxation and government services charged at time of service approach.

 An important discussion relating to taxation in Canada involves the taxation of corporations as well as the taxation of persons.
 The NCA believes that fair taxation of these two groupings is important to ensure that the well being of the citizens of the country is being met.
 Everyone should be treated the same.
 The NCA will propose the following relating to corporate taxation policy: